Lexo: Eliminating Stealthy Supply-Chain Attacks via LLM-Assisted Program Regeneration: System Overview

 \section{System Overview}

-\sys takes as input a component's implementation and attempts to produce an equivalent implementation that exhibits only the component's advertised functionality.
+\sys takes as input a component's implementation and produces a regenerated implementation that exhibits only the component's client-facing functionality.
 This section explains the subsystems used among different stages of the regeneration process and how they combine together into the end-to-end pipeline.